near/NEPs/specs/Standards/Storage.md

 1. Check an account's storage "balance."
 2. Determine the minimum storage needed to add account information such that the account can interact as expected in a contract.
 3. Add storage for an account; either their own or another account.
-4. Withdraw storage deposit by removing associated account data from the contract.
+4. Withdraw some or all of a storage deposit by removing associated account data from the contract and then making a call to remove unused deposit.

 ## Motivation